AbstractNoun/Persona-Engine-3/Persona Template.md

 # Persona Template 1.0
-**Purpose:** For creation and structural governance of synthetic selves (Personas) within the Persona Engine simulation system.
+**Purpose:** For creation and structural governance of synthetic selves (Personas) within the Structured-Persona Instantiation Engine 3 (Persona Engine 3) simulation system.
 This template enforces ontological bounds and recursive consistency as defined in the Persona Governance Protocol.

 > [NOTE: All Personas must adhere to this structure.
 Fields marked as "epistemically hidden" are not available to the Persona except through narrative revelation.]